redefine-cs/redefine-cs.github.io/staff.md

 # Program Staff

+This page will be updated with 2024 staff in late spring.
 Please reach out to `redefinecs.staff@gmail.com` if you have any general questions.

 ## 2023 Instructors